7 Alternatives as Energy Crops for Marginal Lands

-Additionally, bamboo and many other species like Caliandra could be effective possible energy plantations to consider in agroforestry systems in the tropics.
-Tree legumes growing even faster (e.g. Sesbania spp.) could also offer high productivity plantations in several regions.
+Additionally, bamboo and many other species like Caliandra could be effective as possible energy plantations to consider in agroforestry systems in the tropics.
+Tree legumes that grow faster (e.g. Sesbania spp.) could also offer high-productivity plantations in several regions.

 Some documents and sources of good information to consider: